TuubaLord/UJO/README.md

 Team UJO for Rotor x bearing hackaton

+## Solving K and C matrixes, and eccentricity

+run the file test_and_compute_K_C.py
+-> this computes eccentricity, and solves the K and C matrixes as well as compares them to example 5.5.1

+# Gepardointi

 ## Fluid bearing stiffness and damping matrices

 The repository now includes `fluid_bearing.py`, which evaluates linearized